openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

 #### Rule

+A rule defines who is allowed to do what, and for how long, on a curb, per the policy.

 | Name   | Type   | Required/Optional   | Description   |
 | ------ | ------ | ------------------- | ------------- |
 | `activity` | String | | Required | The activity that is forbidden or permitted by this regulation.
 Value MUST be one of the [activities below](#activities)